For the unfamiliar, you may be asking yourself, what is a Criterium?

 2. It's like NASCAR but for Bikes

 Often described as NASCAR on 2 wheels, lap after lap racers wind around a 1-mile course that includes 9 turns with speeds up to 30 miles per hour.
+In previous years the race started and finished on Court Street, but this year it will be on the Broad Street Bridge.

 3. Admission is Free